jonasjberg/1dv607_workshop1/workshop3/README.md

 ====================
 Java *(8?)* is required to run this program.

-Use the appropriate launcher script to run the program or execute it manually by executing `java -jar workshop3.jar` from the `build` directory.
+Use the appropriate launcher script or run it manually by executing `java -jar workshop3.jar` from the `build` directory.

 UML diagrams are located in the `uml` directory.